 How to Seal a Restraining Order

-Quick answer: In Florida, “sealing or expunging” an injunction case is done by filing a Motion to Determine Confidentiality under Florida Rule of General Practice and Judicial Administration 2.420.
-The requirements are specific, deadlines matter, and small filing mistakes can get the motion denied.
+Quick answer: In Florida, you usually “seal” or “expunge” an injunction case by filing a Motion to Determine Confidentiality under Florida Rule of General Practice and Judicial Administration 2.420.
+Deadlines matter, and small filing mistakes can trigger a denial.

 Want the short version?
 Jump to FAQs (who qualifies, what you must prove, and common scenarios).

-There is a way to “seal” or “expunge” a restraining order/injunction case in Florida — but the process is different from
+There is a way to “seal” or “expunge” a restraining order/injunction case in Florida.

-to make court records confidential under Rule 2.420.
+In most situations, you ask the court to make records confidential under Rule 2.420.

-Why this matters: Many lawyers (and most self-represented litigants) don’t realize Rule 2.420 applies here,
+Why this matters: Many lawyers (and most self-represented litigants) miss Rule 2.420.

 Video: How to make an injunction record confidential in Florida